 Too many dogs and not enough homes

-Animal welfare organizations in South Africa are reporting a “dramatic and sustained increase in animals being surrendered”, according to the Sunday Times newspaper.
+Animal welfare organisations in South Africa are reporting a “dramatic and sustained increase in animals being surrendered”, according to the Sunday Times newspaper.

 One of the most frequent reasons people give for surrendering their animals to shelters is the loss of a job and a consequent inability to afford food and veterinary costs, a spokesperson for the country’s National Society for the Prevention of Cruelty to Animals (NSPCA) told the newspaper.